-If you fail the final placement of each academic year, a retrieval placement will be considered at the award board, although it is not guaranteed.
-All students need to have successfully completed practice before the end of the first 12 weeks of the subsequent year in order to meet NMC requirements.
-If this is not possible, you will be required to step off the programme and return at a later date if appropriate.
+If you fail the final placement of each academic year, a retrieval placement will be considered at the award board.
+All students need to have successfully completed practice to meet NMC requirements for progression from year 1 to year 2, and from year 2 to year 3, and from year 3 on to qualification.
+If undertaking a retrieval, you will normally be required to step off the programme and return at a later date, if successful.
 Please note, a retrieval placement is not an automatic right and the decision is made by the award board panel, not a member of the programme team.
 Retrieval placements are arranged through the Professional Practice Office and are usually for a minimum of 5 weeks, but may be longer.
-Seek support from your practice module leader or APT in the first instance.
+Seek support from your programme team in the first instance.